openbao/openbao/README.md

 ## Pre-Alpha, Not Yet Supported

 This plugin has recently been transitioned to Hashicorp's care and has not yet been fully tested, nor has it been incorporated into Vault.
-Please use under advisement that it's currently considered to be in a pre-alpha, and is not yet supported by Hashicorp.
+Please use under advisement that it's currently considered to be in a pre-alpha state, and is not yet supported by Hashicorp.
 It is currently in transition.

 ## Details